 The last three months have also seen a surge in the number of people using video conferencing apps, with a record of 62 million downloads globally in the third week of March.

 Zoom, a San Jose-based startup founded in 2011, topped the worldwide charts that month, according to CrunchBase data.
 During the record week of downloads, Zoom was downloaded 55 times more than the weekly average in the fourth quarter of 2019 in Italy.
 It was also downloaded more than 27 times Q4’s weekly average in Spain, 22 times more in France, 20 times more in the United Kingdom, 17 times more in Germany, and 14 times more in the United States.

 As a publicly listed business traded on Nasdaq, the Zoom’s stock price surged in the first half of the year, growing from $67.28 at the beginning of January to $256.80 last week.
 If you are interested in investing in stocks, please visit our review pages for more details.
-Alternatively, check out our featured trading platforms or stock brokers or to get started with buying / selling shares or invest in share.
+Alternatively, check out our featured trading platforms or stock brokers or where to buy shares or using the best investment apps for the UK.